photoprism/photoprism-docs/docs/developer-guide/translations.md

 # Translations

 PhotoPrism uses [gettext](https://en.wikipedia.org/wiki/Gettext) for localizing frontend and backend.
-It's one most widely adopted standards for translating user interfaces.
+It's one of the most widely adopted standards for translating user interfaces.

 Human readable messages like `File not found` are used as ids for finding matching translations, and used as defaults whenever there is no translation available.